ktorio/ktor-documentation/codeSnippets/snippets/tutorial-server-db-integration/README.md

 ## Run

-To run the application, execute the following command from the project's root directory:
+To run the application, run the following command from the project's root directory:

 ```bash
 ./gradlew run